OpenCV/repaint/REQUIREMENT.md

 ##Goals

 The objective of this project is to build a canvas and provide neat way to create, color, move rectangles.
+**Notes:**
 A canvas let's us build 2D shapes which are scriptable and dynamic.
 It is a low level, procedural model that updates a bitmap and does not have a built-in scene graph.

+First goal is to implement the interface using the JS console.
+Operations that can be done